Arctanxy/house-price-in-maanshan/README.md

 Maanshan is a small city in Anhui province, China.

-I came to Maanshan in 2015-07,the average house-price here is 4000 yuan per sqm.
+When I came to Maanshan in 2015-07,the average house-price here was 4000 yuan per sqm.
 It's easy for young people like me to buy a house.

 But when it come to 2017, the house price raised to nearly 10000 yuan per sqm in a few months, this is a strange phenomenon.